-Title: A Thousand-mile Walk To The Gulf|
+|Title:||A Thousand-mile Walk To The Gulf|

-Lover of plants
+lover of plants

-The story: It is the year 1867, and the American Civil War has only been over for about two years, when young botanist JM decides to take a walk from his home in Indiana to Florida.
-He apparently wants to find out more about certain Southern species of plants.
+The story: it is the year 1867, and the American Civil War has only been over for about two years, when young botanist John Muir decides to take a walk from his home in Indiana to Florida.
+He wants to find out more about certain Southern species of plants.

-John Muir’s short journal
+John Muir’s short, problematic journal

 love for nature